Grid Autosport: Release

 Grid Autosport comes in two versions – a standard edition and a special edition, the latter of which is called the Black Edition; it includes an extra vehicle (a Mercedes Benz SLS AMG Coupé Black Series), extra sponsors and extra liveries for both offline and online modes.
 Pre-orders for Grid Autosport by retailers began as soon as the initial game announcement was made.
 Steam pre-orders went online a week later than planned in May 2014, but all of those who pre-ordered the title via Steam received the Black Edition at no extra cost compared to the standard edition.
 Those who owned Grid 2 received a 10% discount and a free copy of Dirt Showdown as well.
 Grid Autosport was officially released on 24 June 2014 in North America and 27 June in Europe across all three current-gen platforms, PC, PlayStation 3 and Xbox 360.
-The OS X and Linux port was released on 10 December 2015 by Feral Interactive.
+The macOS and Linux port was released on 10 December 2015 by Feral Interactive.
 Lead designer James Nicholls confirmed that the game would not make it onto next-gen platforms given the tight timeframes the team worked with during the development process.
 However, the Xbox 360 version became backwards compatible with the Xbox One in June 2018, four years after their game's release.